Solomon Grundy (character): Post-Crisis

 After Infinity, Inc. disbands, Solomon Grundy loses his loyalty towards Jade.
 A clash with Alan Scott and Jade in the pages of Green Lantern Corps Quarterly ends with Grundy turning into a statue of petrified wood.
 The heroes believe the threat of Grundy to have ended once and for all, but they are mistaken.

 Shortly thereafter, Grundy reappears in Gotham in the pages of Batman: Shadow of the Bat, battling Batman once again and killing the female descendant of one of the killers of Cyrus Gold.

 Grundy's next major appearance is in Starman, lurking in Opal City's sewers.
 Jack Knight befriends Grundy, who has become innocent and childlike.
 Grundy also becomes friends with previous Starman Mikaal Tomas, and dies while sacrificing himself to save Jack Knight from being crushed by a collapsing building.
-When Grundy appears again, he has returned to his malicious persona; the joint efforts of Jack Knight, Batman, Alan Scott, and The Floronic Man are needed to stop him.
+When Grundy appears again, he has returned to his malicious persona; the joint efforts of Jack Knight, Batman, Alan Scott, and Floronic Man are needed to stop him.

 The origins of Grundy's resurrection come from the fact that the Parliament of Trees, a high council of Plant Elementals, tried to turn him into the newest Plant Elemental.
 However, the process was missing one vital piece: fire, as a Plant Elemental cannot be fully created unless it died in flames.
 Since Grundy's death did not involve fire at all, the process is not complete, and he becomes a sort of half-functional Plant Elemental.
 Grundy has been seemingly destroyed on several occasions, only to rise from the swamp again in a new incarnation.
-Each version of Grundy has been somewhat different from the last, depending on the medium used to dispatch him (and the drawing style of the current artist.
-The original Grundy, for example, had prominent front teeth).
+Each version of Grundy has been somewhat different from the last, depending on the medium used to dispatch him.
 Some have been truly evil; some much less so.
 Some versions are more mindless than others; some are moderately intelligent, recalling the literate, well-spoken monster of Mary Shelley's Frankenstein.